aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-powerpoint/_index.md

 ---
 title: C# XLS to POWERPOINT - XLS to POWERPOINT Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLS to POWERPOINT in C#.
-C# Convert XLS to POWERPOINT saveformat.
-C# XLS to POWERPOINT format.
-Save XLS to POWERPOINT C#.
+Convert XLS to POWERPOINT quickly and easily with Aspose.Cells.
+C# XLS to POWERPOINT.
+C# Save XLS to POWERPOINT.
+Save XLS as POWERPOINT using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLS to POWERPOINT in C#., C# XLS to POWERPOINT saveformat., XLS to POWERPOINT C#., C# Convert XLS to POWERPOINT]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to POWERPOINT in C#., Save XLS to POWERPOINT using C#., C# XLS to POWERPOINT saveformat., XLS to POWERPOINT Converter., C# Save XLS as POWERPOINT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}